On Tour (Yann Tiersen album)

 On Tour is a live album by Yann Tiersen.
 It was originally released in 2006 and features songs from Tiersen's past albums as well as some previously unreleased compositions.
-The album is notable for having a different approach to Tiersen's musical style: the usual multi-instrumental ensemble was replaced with electric guitars and an ondes Martenot, giving the music a fresh rendition.
+The album is notable for having a different approach to Tiersen's musical style: the usual multi-instrumental ensemble was replaced with electric guitars and an ondes Martenot performed by Christine Ott, giving the music a fresh rendition.

 On Tour was also released as a DVD.

 Track listing

 All music and lyrics are written by Yann Tiersen, except as noted.